-- > The Trustee will announce each withdrawal window by notice in writing to each unitholder (other than the ACO). - Each withdrawal window will remain open for three (3) weeks.
-Unitholders (other than the ACO) may participate in the withdrawal window by completing and returning the form provided by the Trustee.
-The unitholder must use the withdrawal form to nominate the number or percentage of units that it seeks to have purchased by the ACO. - At the close of the withdrawal window, the Trustee will tally the elections made by unitholders.
-If the number of units sought to be redeemed exceeds the value of the withdrawal window, the number of units that may be sold to the ACO by each unitholder will be scaled back on a pro rata basis. - Following each withdrawal window, the ACO (or its nominee) will purchase, on a pro rata basis, a specified number of units at their net asset value per unit (determined by the Trustee as at the date of announcement of the withdrawal window). - > The ACO will then give effect to the unit purchases and pay the proceeds of the purchase to unitholders within six (6) weeks of the end of the withdrawal window.
-The value of each withdrawal window will be the greater of \$250,000 or an amount equal to 10% of the net asset value of units on issue at the time of announcing the withdrawal window.
-But the value of a withdrawal window will not exceed \$500,000 in any case.
-The Fund Administration Deed between the Trustee and the ACO records the ACO's obligation to purchase units as outlined above.
+- The Trustee will announce each withdrawal window by notice in writing to each unitholder (other than the ACO). - Each withdrawal window will remain open for a period of three (3) weeks.
+Unitholders (other than the ACO) may participate in the withdrawal window by completing and returning to the Trustee within that period the form which is provided for this purpose by the Trustee.
+In the withdrawal form, the unitholder must specify the number of units that the unitholder seeks to have redeemed during the withdrawal window.

+- At the close of the withdrawal window, the Trustee will tally the specifications made by unitholders.
+If the total number of units specified for redemption by unitholders exceeds the 'redemption value' of the withdrawal window (as described below), the number of units that may be redeemed by any particular unitholder will be scaled back on a pro rata basis. - Units which are to be redeemed will be purchased by the ACO (or its nominee) at their net asset value per unit as determined by the Trustee as at the date of announcement of the withdrawal window).
+The ACO (or its nominee) will complete the purchases within six (6) weeks of the close of the withdrawal window. - > The 'redemption value' of a withdrawal window will be the greater of: \$250,000; and the amount which is equal to 10% of the total net asset value of units on issue at the date of the announcement of the withdrawal window.
+But the 'redemption value' of a withdrawal window will not exceed \$500,000 in any case. - > The Fund Administration Deed between the Trustee and the ACO records the ACO's obligation to purchase units as outlined above.